 And yes rejection does start this young!
-I distinctly remember having no one to play with in infants and junior school at break and that girl Mary who later only played with me if I had any sweets and then left me when they were gone!
+I distinctly remember having no one to play with in infants and junior school at break and that girl Mary who only played with me at break if I had any sweets and then left me when they were gone!

 Two of the biggest problems in a socially phobic person’s life are finding a relationship and a job.
 The first not being essential does not always happen and I assume many such people end up totally alone for their whole life.
 Forget the 40 year old virgin, there must be 80 90 and 100+ years old virgins as you get uglier every year past 35ish and more set in your ways.
 Others have a fear of intimacy and sex even though they still crave friendships.

 Of course the reason these two things are so hard is that they are in many ways similar.
 In both its very important to sell yourself and be confident and in both the people choosing have a choice and are often very picky.
-To get a girl I would have to find where they are, approach one without seeming creepy or weird, impress her with my banter, chat, talk etc. (Some Hope!) ask her out and then decide where to go probably with lots of humour when in reality I would have been so nervous I would have been on the verge of passing out and probably mumbling incoherently.
+To get a girl I would have to find where they are, approach one without seeming creepy or weird, impress her with my WITTY BANTER, chat, talk etc. (Some Hope!) ask her out and then decide where to go probably with lots of humour when in reality I would have been so nervous I would have been on the verge of passing out and probably mumbling incoherently.
 She if normal would have to like me and not think I was mentally insane and agree to go out with me.
-For most people this is normal and yet for someone who has mental problems even the most basic conversation is strained and awkward.
+For most people this is normal and yet for someone who has SEVERE mental problems even the most basic conversation is strained and awkward which is why going on a meet is so hard and also especially speaking to females as I find them to never speak first anywhere and ALWAYS expect the man to initiate conversation.

 The job situation is similar in that if you have long term unemployment or mental health problems the vast majority of firms will throw your CV straight in the bin or put you at the bottom of their list.
 Just like pretty girls (normal ones, not ones with mental health problems) they have so many people to choose from that any defects are not worth the effort and they reject you.
 This is even before you get to the dreaded interview stage where again if you come across as too nervous you are seen as weird and rejected.